Psych-Plus-Team/.github/profile/README.md

 1.  *Fork* our GitHub repository of **[Plus Engine](https://github.com/Psych-Plus-Team/FNF-PlusEngine)**
 2. Make changes or add features you want.
-    > **Note:** You can also add music, sound effects, and easter eggs to your GitHub repository fork.
-If you are a translator, you can update existing languages by adding missing translations or updates, or you can add new languages.
+    > **Note:** If you are a translator, you can update existing languages by adding missing translations or updates, or you can add new languages.

 3. Press the *Contribute*, then press *Open pull request*.
 4. Fill in the title and description in the pull request according to the changes you have made.